Pitt Community College History

 In early 2005, PCC Trustees approved purchase of the 131-acre Davenport property adjacent to campus for future expansion.
 The board also approved a Facilities Master Plan outlining future growth for the college's main campus.

-Later that year, college administrators broke ground on farmland just outside of Bethel, at the site of what will one day be a multifaceted Public Safety Training Center.
-Less than 12 months after ground was broken, local law enforcement began training at the center’s newly-constructed pistol and rifle ranges.
+Later that year, college administrators broke ground on farmland just outside of Bethel, at the site of what would become a multifaceted Public Safety Training Center.
+Less than 12 months after the groundbreaking ceremony, local law enforcement personnel began training at the center’s newly-constructed pistol and rifle ranges.

 In June 2006, PCC commemorated the re-opening of the Humber Building with an open house.
 The facility had been closed for a little more than a year while undergoing extensive renovations that brought it in line with modern building, energy, and handicap accessibility codes.
 The $2.6 million needed to refurbish Humber came as part of PCC's portion of an educational bond referendum state voters approved in 2000.

 To help alleviate congestion on the main campus during Humber’s renovation, the college purchased the former MacThrift office building on Memorial Drive in Greenville.
-The facility eventually became PCC’s Greenville Center and houses the college’s Continuing Education Division services, including the school’s Small Business Center and law enforcement training.
+The facility eventually became the PCC Greenville Center and houses the college’s Continuing Education Division services, including the Small Business Center and law enforcement training programs.

 Minges-Overton Baseball Complex began receiving a facelift in November 2006.
 Improvements made to the park over the next few months included installation of state-of-the-art lighting and construction of Lewis Field House, which was officially dedicated in April 2007.